 2. Unwanted newspapers & magazines?
 Compose a collage

 Don't let old papers clutter your house.
 Instead, use them to create a beautiful collage to decorate.
 Collage is a wonderful way to avoid waste and exercise your creativity.
 You don't need experience or artistic knowledge.
 Just a pair of scissors, glue, old magazines, photos or newspapers, and some imagination.
 You can also make it a fun social activity by adding a glass of wine and a few friends into the mix!

 There's an amazing collaborative collage group called Coll² in Barcelona.
 Coll² is an open, multicultural gathering of people working on collage based on a monthly theme.
 They offer free events on Facebook to create collages in a group atmosphere while inspiring reflection, conversation and creativity.

 Upcycling is the process of combining, reusing, refurbishing or transforming stuff that would otherwise be thrown away.
 In fact, many artists around the world are already zero waste heroes!
 If you're not familiar with upcycling, there's a ton of inspiration online.
 Check out Upcycle That or MostCraft.

 As I mentioned before, Barcelona is ideal for this because the city has a weekly trash day for furniture and miscellaneous junk.
 Everything from wooden pallets or crates to vintage lamps and sofas are saved from the garbage dump and upcycled into something beautiful.
-There's even a gallery in Barcelona called Artería BCN that hosts an event dedicated to recycled artwork.

 4. Using toxic paint in small tubes?
 Try egg tempera